tmilyard/pdsnd_github/README.md

 ### Addition
 Creating a new note per the project so as to test the functionality of the new branch "documentation"

+### Addition No2
+Adding a second README change per rubric part 3